-- Microsoft retains sole discretion in determining which submissions are qualified, according to the rules of each program.
+- Microsoft retains sole discretion in determining which submissions are qualified.

 - If we receive multiple bug reports for the same issue from different parties, the bounty will be granted to the first eligible submission.
 The other submission will be considered duplicates, and not eligible for bounty awards.

 - If a duplicate report provides new information that was previously unknown to Microsoft, we may award a differential to the person submitting the duplicate report.